Moldavite: Properties, Facts and Photos

 Fake moldavite from China can look incredibly authentic.
 A considerable amount is reaching Europe and North America through Hong Kong and India.

-I'm pretty sure that some retailers are selling a mixture of real moldavite and fake.
+I have been led to believe that some retailers are selling a mixture of real moldavite and fake.

 There are many articles online that advise on how to identify genuine moldavite.
 However, not all of the advice is trustworthy or correct.